2006–07 Heart of Midlothian F.C. season

+Season Overview

 Following an indifferent start to their League campaign, head coach Valdas Ivanauskas took a sabbatical from his role on 23 October.
 Club owner Vladimir Romanov, who stated "I have full confidence in Valdas and look forward to his return", appointed the club's sporting director, Eduard Malofeev, as interim head coach.
 Further off-field disruption ensued four days later when Romanov warned his players that they would all be put up for sale if Hearts did not win their match against Dunfermline Athletic the next day.
 Captain Steven Pressley, flanked by senior players Paul Hartley and Craig Gordon, responded with a statement voicing the players' unhappiness at affairs at the club, stating in a pre-match media conference ahead of Dunfermline's visit that there was "significant unrest" in the dressing room.
 The game was drawn 1–1.